kylpo/react-playbook/patterns/Null-Component.md

 # A Naming Convention for Null Components
-A component that returns `null`, and likely uses lifecycle hooks to make side effects, is a "Null Component".
+A "Null Component" is a component that returns `null`, and likely uses lifecycle hooks to make side effects.

 ```jsx
 class NullComponent extends React.Component {